-The net result after tax for the year ended at 29 February 2024 amounts to EUR 2,189 thousand (2022/23: EUR 1,448 thousand).
-The increase is mainly resulting from the increased results from the financing activities of the Company which is partly offset by increased corporate tax.
-The improved profit from financing is partly coming from the higher financing volumes during the first 9 months of the year, and partly from the increasing interest rates and thereof margin.
+The net result after tax for the year ended at 28 February 2025 amounts to EUR 2,318 thousand (2023/24: EUR 2,189 thousand).
+The increase of EUR 129 thousand compared to last year is mainly resulting from the increased results from the financing activities of the Company which is partly offset by increased operating expenses and corporate tax.
+The solvency and liquidity of the Company is impacted temporarily by the issue of the new EUR 500 million bond in January 2025 and the EUR 500 million bond maturing in November 2025.